glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 ![Scene View with X Axis Pointing Left](./images/sceneViewWithXAxisLeft.png)

-_Figure 11: Scene view with the x axis left, right axis back, and the main camera aligned with the view_
+_Figure 11: Scene view with the x axis left, z axis back, and the main camera aligned with the view_

 To enable the new actions, follow the same method as you did for the jump input action above.